eventstorage/eventstorage.github.io/README.md

 ## eventstorage documentation

-To run locally, simply `pnpm i` followed by `pnpm run dev`in root directory and navigate to the exposed url:
+To run locally, simply `npm i` followed by `npm run dev`in root directory and navigate to the exposed url:

     http://localhost:3000